monesma/flashloans-detector/README.md

 #### How it work

 1 - Creation of a single list of contract addresses that have issued logs in the transaction, excluding the null address.
 2 - If more than two unique contracts (three or more) are detected in the logs, this indicates that the transaction contains several interactions (often called sub-transactions) with different contracts.
-In this case, the function returns true, indicating a positive result.
+In this case, the function returns true as a promise, indicating a positive result.

 ### detectByLogSx